 The IT industry has become a major part of daily operations.
-In fact, the success of the business could depend on it.
-For example, if a company’s website is out of service for an extended period, they lose customers; this is especially true for e-commerce websites like Takealot and Amazon for example.
+In fact, depending on the type of organisation, the success of the business depends on it.
+For example, if a company’s website is out of service for an extended period, they lose customers; this is especially true for e-commerce websites like Takealot and Amazon.
 To combat this, an IT Service Management System is needed to identify and fix issues as soon as they arise.
-This is where the ISO 20000 series of standards come into play, as it describes a combined set of management processes which form a Service Management System to ensure effective service delivery.
+This is where the ISO 20000 series comes into play as it describes a combined set of management processes which forms a Service Management System to ensure effective service delivery.

-ISO 20000-1 is the international standard for quality management and is designed to help businesses deliver effectively managed IT services to customers and strives to maintain those standards over time.
+ISO 20000-1 is the international standard for quality management and is designed to help businesses deliver effectively managed IT services to its customers and strive to maintain those standards over time.
 It is aligned and fully compatible with the ITIL (Information Technology Infrastructure Library) framework.

 ISO 20000-1:2011 vs. ISO 20000-1:2018